 If you would like to help us continue to provide free services to refugees all over the world in the realms of education, safety, legal assistance, vocational training, psychological services, leisure/stimulation and good ole’ human connection, please consider joining our movement and contributing to our crowdfunding campaign.
 We appreciate any donation, small or large, even if all you can give is $2!
 We promise, whatever you can give is ENOUGH because it is more than a dollar.
 It is a vote for a world in which resources, justice and the burdens of conflict are shared equally.
 65 million people have been displaced, with nowhere to call home.
 Let’s make it zero, because home is not a place.
 Home is a feeling.

-This article was inspired by one I saw on BuzzFeed
+This article about the Third Culture Kid was inspired by one I saw on BuzzFeed